Sorry! De informatie die je zoekt, is enkel beschikbaar in het Engels.

 Selection and forms VU International Office performs the selection and will email the selected students the forms

-Application deadline If you go on Erasmus for study in the first semester, you need to apply for the scholarship on vu.nl and upload the signed learning agreement preferably before September 1st.
+Application deadline If you go on Erasmus for study in the first semester, you need to apply for the scholarship on vu.nl and upload the signed learning agreement and grant agreement preferably before September 1st.
 If you go the 2nd semester, you need to upload the agreements preferably before January 1st.

 Scholarship amount The allowance depends on the country and ranges from €8 to €12 per day